 Stress is our response to daily life.
 It affects us emotionally, physically, and behaviorally.
 The right amount of stress can be a positive force that helps us to do our best and to keep alert and energetic.
 Too much stress, however, can make us tense and anxious.

 Stress and anxiety is a very open topic these days.
-With more and more awareness and help available, we thought we would list a few of the simple coping mechanisms which may help you as you settle into life after school, or if you’re having second thoughts that the course or A-Levels you picked aren’t quite right for you.
+With more and more awareness and help available, we thought we would list a few of the simple coping mechanisms which may help you as Results Day approaches and you settle into life after school.

 You are never alone

 Firstly, remember, you are never alone.
 You will probably find that your friends will be experiencing very similar feelings to you; anxious, confused, scared and nervous are just a few of the many feelings whirling around in your head.
 This is perfectly normal and is actually a good experience.
 Once you get through the next couple of weeks, you’ll have overcome a really important crossroad in your life and set yourself up for the next big bump in the road – like taking your driving test or moving out!

 Get plenty of sleep